QuentinRa/blog.quentinra.dev/programming-languages/low-level/libraries/ncurses/index.md

 #### Colors

-Colors can only be used if the terminal supports it.
+Colors can only be used if the terminal supports them.

 ```c
 if ( has_colors() == FALSE ) {